sevmeyer/chrumm-keyboard/firmware/README.md

 Compile
 -------

-The default uf2 binary is available on the [releases] page.
+The default UF2 binary is available on the [Releases] page.

 To compile a custom version, install the [Pico SDK] and [Arm GNU Toolchain].
 Set the `PICO_SDK_PATH` environment variable to the SDK directory.